overhangio/tutor/docs/tutor.rst

 Third-party contributions to Tutor and its plugins are more than welcome!
 Just make sure to follow these guidelines:

-- Outside of obvious bugs, contributions should be discussed first in the `official Tutor forums <https://discuss.overhang.io>`__.
+- Outside of obvious bugs, contributions should be discussed first in the `official Open edX forum <https://discuss.openedx.org>`__.
 - Once we agree on a high-level solution, you should open a pull request on the `Tutor repository <https://github.com/overhangio/tutor/pulls>`__ or the corresponding plugin.
 - Make sure that all tests pass by running ``make test`` (see above).
 - If your PR is in the Tutor core repository, add an item to the CHANGELOG file, in the "Unreleased" section.
 Use the same format as the other items::